By J. Strauss

 “Yeah, I know.
 I watched you from the hedge over there.
 Magneto’s shot.
 Hope you got a spare.
-We’ll put it in on payday, along with a headlight and some tires.”
+We’ll put it on next payday, along with a headlight and some tires.”

-The outside of the garage looked like termites would finish consuming it in the next few days, but the inside was immaculate.
-Kam proudly showed the Marine bin after bin of parts, pamphlets, and books.
+The garage looked like termites would finish consuming it in the next few days, but the inside was immaculate.
+Kam proudly showed the Marine, bin after bin of parts, pamphlets, and books.
 “I ordered them all, over the years, from England and from collectors on the mainland.
-Someday the bike will be worth real money.”
+Someday the bike will be worth real money, they said.”

-Kam counted the money three times and examined each bill carefully before leaning down to work on the title.
+Kam counted the money three times and examined the bills before leaning down to work on the title.

 “He’s Hawaiian,” Lee said, into the silence.
 “He hates you Haole’s for taking his land and everything else.
 He’s a sovereignty warrior.
 Not like me.
 I’m half Chinese and half Japanese.
-I don’t like Haole’s like you, but I don’t hate ‘em though.”
+I don’t like Haole’s like you, but I don’t hate ‘em.”

 The Marine stared from one man to the other, all three stilled by Lee’s candor.
 Kam held out the title with one hand.